 People who rent a studio apartment enjoy paying less rent each month, which translates to significant savings year after year.
 The simple floor plan of a studio makes it comparatively easy to decorate, and it doesn't require as much furniture to achieve the feeling of being "settled in."
 Studios are ideal for renters who don't have many belongings that they need to display or keep handy in their apartment.

 A one-bedroom apartment has a distinct and separate bedroom.
 A one-bedroom rental may also have an extra closet or two.
 However, again depending on your geographical location, a one-bedroom apartment may have the same square footage as a studio apartment rental.

 One-bedroom apartments attract renters who desire more space and multiple rooms in their apartment.
-Having a separate bedroom is good for renters who like to do much entertaining (your bed and related effects are out of the way and out of sight) or who have guests spend the night (they can sleep with greater privacy on the sofa in the other room).
+Having a separate bedroom is good for renters who like to do much entertaining or who have guests spend the night (they can sleep with greater privacy on the sofa in the other room).
 Also, if you telecommute, you may prefer to spend the workday in a different room than the one in which you sleep each night, for a change of scenery.

 When to Choose a Studio Over a One-Bedroom